x3bla/AlphaDelta/README.md

 `pip install -r requirements.txt`

-if you still have no idea what to do or it doesn't work, just go into requirements.txt and pip install the libraries yourself
+if you still have no idea what to do or if it doesn't work `pip install discord.py`
+`pip install -U discord.py[voice]`
+`pip install yt-dlp`

 ## Discord Bot Setup